Prescribing Morse scalar curvatures: pinching and Morse theory: Existence results

-We can assume that for $\tau$ small there is no critical point of $ J_\tau$ at level $\hat{c}_0 \max_\Xi \, (K^{\frac{2-n}{2}}) + \e$ and we can modify $J_\tau$ near all its local minima at level less or equal to $\hat{c}_0 \max_\Xi \, (K^{\frac{2-n}{2}}) + \e$, which are non-degenerate by Theorem \ref{t:ex-multi}, in order to still have the Palais-Smale condition, to not generate new critical points and so that the modified minima are at level zero.
+which are non-degenerate by Theorem \ref{t:ex-multi}, in order to still have the Palais-Smale condition, to not generate new critical points and so that the modified minima are at level zero.
 Call $\tilde J_\tau$ the resulting functional, which we can take of class $C^{2,\alpha}$ as the original one, see Figure 2.
 It will also possess at least $p$ critical points at level zero.

 We then use {\em relative Morse inequalities} for $\tilde{J}_\tau$, cf. Theorem 4.3 in \cite{Chang-book}, between the levels

 By construction $\tilde J_\tau$ has $C_0 = 0$ critical points of index zero and $C_1 = q$ critical points in the range $[A,B]$.
 Since $\tilde{J}_\tau$ has no local minima in the range $[A,B]$ and the Palais-Smale condition holds true, every point of $\{ \tilde{J}_\tau \leq B \}$ can be joined to $\{ \tilde{J}_\tau \leq A \}$.
 As a consequence